 Understanding Encoder Resolution and Its 3 Forms

-Encoder resolution is defined as the smallest distance that can be measured or observed.
-However, it can be used in three different ways within the same motion control system—this can lead to confusion.
+Encoder resolution is the number of segments per revolution in rotary encoders and segments per inch in linear encoders that can be counted.
+It determines the smallest distance that can be measured or observed by the encoder.
+However, it can be used in three different ways within the same motion control system.

 The inner workings of incremental optical encoders are easy to visualize, and can help us understand resolution's most basic form: native resolution.

-Resolution that you can see, determined by the number of lines on the disk.
+Native resolution is determined by the number of lines on the disk in many rotary encoders.
 Simple and straightforward?
 It would be—if that's all there was to the story.

 Signal processing can also go on before the output leaves the encoder, and can effectively increase the resolution beyond the native CPR.

-In the previous section, we described a single LED and photo sensor.
-In reality, manufacturers employ an array—many LEDs and sensors.
+Many manufacturers use an LED array to scan encoder disks instead of a single LED.
 The array presents multiple views of the lines on the disk to the onboard signal processor (which is part of the encoder module).
 If the true position is somewhere between two lines, the signal processor can interpolate to find that position.

 It's like taking a tape measure that's only marked in inches, and adding fractions between each inch mark to read smaller measurements—but without actually adding the fractions.